-- To identify and remove unacceptable risks to human health and the environment reduce the amount of land contamination in Flintshire, - To ensure compliance with legislation, regulations and guidance, - To ensure that enforcement action is taken if necessary, - To encourage the redevelopment of previously developed land and to promote the principles of sustainable development, - To ensure that where redevelopment takes place, land contamination is addressed, - To explore and address the Council's own liabilities, - To minimise new liability to the Council from the sale and purchase of land, - To minimise unnecessary costs of dealing with land contamination to taxpayers, businesses and individuals. - The objectives of the Strategy support not only the Council's Corporate Plan but also deliver the Welsh Government's Enforcement Priorities for Wales, National Well Being Goals as set out in the Well Being of future Generations Act 2015 and the Public Service Board's Well Being Assessment
+- To identify and remove unacceptable risks to human health and the environment reduce the amount of land contamination in Flintshire, - To ensure compliance with legislation, regulations and guidance, - To ensure that enforcement action is taken if necessary, - To encourage the redevelopment of previously developed land and to promote the principles of sustainable development, - To ensure that where redevelopment takes place, land contamination is addressed, - To explore and address the Council's own liabilities, - To minimise new liability to the Council from the sale and purchase of land, - To minimise unnecessary costs of dealing with land contamination to taxpayers, businesses and individuals. - To enhance and protect the natural environment and biodiversity - To take account of the effect of climate change on the lifespan of remediation measures - The objectives of the Strategy support not only the themes, improvement objectives and priorities within the Council Plan 2019-2023 and Well Being Objectives 2017 but also deliver the Welsh Government's Enforcement Priorities for Wales, National Well Being Goals as set out in the Well Being of Future Generations Act 2015, the Environment Act Wales 2016, and the Flintshire Public Service Board's Well Being Assessment and shared priorities.

-3.0 Regulatory Context
+3.0 | Regulatory Context